Ramanandi Sampradaya: History

 Up to the nineteenth century, many of the trade routes in northern India were guarded by groups of warrior-ascetics, including the Nāgā sections of the Rāmānandīs, who were feared because of their strength and fearlessness.
 The British took steps to disarm these militant groups of ascetics, but even today the sects still retain their heroic traditions.

+The Ramanandi Sampradaya is considered one of the largest and most egalitarian Hindu sects India, around the Gangetic Plain, and Nepal.

 Geography

-Ramanandi live chiefly in the northern part of India.
-Ramanandi monasteries are found throughout western and central India, the Ganges basin, the Nepalese Terai, and the Himalayan foothills.
-Ramanandis are spread across India, mainly in Gujarat, Uttar Pradesh, Madhya pradesh and Rajasthan.
+Ramanandis live chiefly in the northern part of India.
+Ramanandi monasteries are found throughout northern, western and central India, the Ganges basin, the Nepalese Terai, and the Himalayan foothills.
+Ramanandis are spread across India, mainly in Jammu, Punjab, Himachal, Gujarat, Uttar Pradesh, Madhya Pradesh, Rajasthan, Odisha, Assam and West Bengal.
 The majority of Hindu immigrants to Trinidad and Tobago as well as substantial section of Hindus in United Kingdom of Great Britain belong to Vaishnava sects such as the Ramanandi.
-Hindus in Trinidad and Tobago currently practice based on the teachings of Ramananda.
+Ramanandi has had a major influence on the mainstream Sanatani (orthodox) sect of Hinduism in Trinidad and Tobago.

+Beliefs and practices

+Ramanandis worship Rama as their principal deity, along with Sita, Lakshmana, and Hanuman.
+Vishnu is also worshiped and other incarnations.
+Ramanandi ascetics rely upon meditation and strict ascetic practices, but also believe that the grace of god is required for them to achieve liberation.
+For that reason, the Tyāga section of the Ramanandi ascetics, unlike some Shaiva ascetics, do not cut the sacred thread.
+Their reasoning for this is that only Vishnu or Rama can grant liberation.